Morioh/alu_regex_hackathon_group3/README.md

-### in order to use the file on solution 6. you must install virtual env
+## In order to use the file on solution 6 and solution 8. you must install   `python virtual env` and then install the `terminal color package`

 in order to install the virtual env just type